memflow/memflow.github.io/src/quick_start.md

 After setting up cargo properly you can install memflowup via cargo:
 ```
-> cargo install memflowup --force --version "=0.1.0-beta11"
+> cargo install memflowup --force
 ...
-Installed package `memflowup v0.1.0-beta11` (executable `memflowup.exe`)
+Installed package `memflowup v0.1.0` (executable `memflowup.exe`)
 ```

 ### 2. Installing plugins

-When running `memflowup` for the first time it is recommended to use the interactive mode and install memflow from the 0.2.0-beta branch (development).
+When running `memflowup` for the first time it is recommended to use the interactive mode and install memflow from the stable branch.

 Installing packages system-wide will place all plugins in `%ProgramFiles%\memflow\`.\
 Installing packages per user will place all plugins in `%UserProfile%\Documents\memflow\`.